UCLA Health Care Access

 Competitive Analysis: Positioning UCLA in the Healthcare Landscape

-• My focus was on examining page layouts, site navigation, and the user flow related to accessing care.
-I paid close attention to how each organization structured their call-to-action (CTA) elements—particularly those guiding users toward finding care—and how they differentiated services such as urgent care versus immediate care.
+My focus was on examining page layouts, site navigation, and the user flow related to accessing care.
+I paid close attention to how each organization structured their call-to-action (CTA) elements, and how they differentiated services such as urgent care versus immediate care.

-• Additionally, I noted each brand’s unique value proposition, which ranged from "ease of use" to "priority access" and "clinical reputation."
-These insights informed how UCLA could strategically position its digital presence to stand out while addressing core user expectations in healthcare access.
+I identified each brand’s value proposition, informing how UCLA could position its digital experience to stand out while meeting core healthcare access needs.

 Scheduling Appointments through Care Access Pages